 If you are interested in becoming an MSP issuer, OPM requires you to submit a Notice of Intent to Apply (NOIA) to gain access to OPM’s MSP Program Application Portal, where you will complete and submit your application.
 The NOIA is not binding; however, you cannot apply without first submitting one.

 To submit a NOIA, you can send an email to MSPPIssuer@opm.gov, stating your name; title; contact information, including telephone and email address; the name of your company; and the company’s address; or fill out the form below.

 Once OPM confirms that your submission represents a health insurance issuer or group of issuers with potential nationwide scope, we will contact you with instructions on how to access the online MSP Program Application Portal.

-The 2016 Multi-State Plan Program Application for New Issuers and Renewing Issuers will be published in early 2015, to organizations that submit a Notice of Intent to Apply.
-Not all questions in the Multi-State Plan Program Application for New Issuers apply to the Multi-State Plan Program Application for Renewing Issuers.
+A Notice of Intent to Apply is required in order to complete the Multi-State Plan Program Application for New Issuers.
 The U.S. Office of Personnel Management reserves the right to modify this application, as necessary, and to request additional information from applicants.

 The application cycle for Plan Year 2017 has ended.
 The Plan Year 2018 application will be available to interested issuers in the spring of 2017.